aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/conversion/xltx-to-ods/_index.md

 ---
 title: XLTX to ODS Convert API for PHP
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for PHP to convert XLTX format file to ODS format file.
 url: /php/conversion/xltx-to-ods/
 ---